-Johnson & Johnson CEO testified Baby Powder was safe 13 days before FDA bombshell
+Johnson & Johnson CEO testified baby powder was safe 13 days before FDA bombshell

 'MAD MONEY’

-Much of the testimony centered on Gorsky’s efforts to quell public and investor concerns raised by the Dec.
-14 Reuters investigation and a story published hours later in the New York Times.
+Much of the testimony centred on Gorsky’s efforts to quell public and investor concerns raised by the Dec 14 Reuters investigation and a story published hours later in the New York Times.
 The Reuters report had prompted a stock selloff that erased about US$40 billion from the company’s market value in one day.

 In the subsequent days, J&J tweeted, posted on Facebook, ran a series of full-page newspaper ads, published a lengthy rebuttal to the Reuters investigation on its website and announced a US$5 billion stock buyback.

-In video posted in December and still featured on J&J’s website, Gorsky emphasized that regulators "have always found our talc to be asbestos free.”
+In video posted in December and still featured on J&J’s website, Gorsky emphasised that regulators "have always found our talc to be asbestos free.”

 Hours after the Reuters and New York Times articles were published, Cramer sent a message to Gorsky’s work email, saying: “Dear Alex, if you feel these talc stories are not truthful, I would love to know how to refute them! – all the best, Jim.”